skreuzer/porttools/README.md

 - `port create`: create a new port from a template
 - `port diff`: generate a diff against a previous version of the port
 - `port fetch`: fetch distfile(s) of a new version of the port
+- `port followup`: followup on a PR with change/update
 - `port getpr`: get patch/shar from a PR
 - `port help`: display usage summary for `port(1)` commands
 - `port install`: install a port